-It is at this important point, I can proclaim that my relationship with my beautiful lady is built on the chubby cheeks we’ve developed over the years of eating everything from vegan buffets in Magaliesburg to crispy beef in Cyrildene.
-Culinary adventures should never be taken alone, and that is why I booked my lovely lady and I a table at the Raj in Nicolway.
+On this important note, I can proclaim that my relationship with my beautiful lady is built on the chubby cheeks we’ve developed over the years of eating everything from vegan buffets in Magaliesburg to crispy beef in Cyrildene.
+Culinary adventures should never be taken alone and that is why I booked my lovely lady and I a table at the Raj in Nicolway.

 But let’s talk about the menu, shall we?
-There’s vindaloo (which actually comes from Portugal, fun fact), jalfrezi stir fry and, one of our personal favourites, khorma.
-These are some of the cooking styles incorporated into The Raj’s menu.
+There’s vindaloo (which actually comes from Portugal, fun fact), jalfrezi stir fry and, one of our personal favourites, korma.
 My top pick on the menu would be the Kerely Lamb which is a lamb shank sautéed with whole garam masala, ginger and garlic then cooked in onion and tomato gravy on a slow fire… doesn’t that sound amazing?
 But with that said, you can’t go to an Indian restaurant and not explore the vegetarian selections.
 Paneer is my baby and I can’t get enough of it.
-Do yourself a favour and have the Palak Paneer which is paneer (made in-house) with spinach, tempered with garlic and cumin and garnished with a touch of cream.
+Do yourself a favour and have the Palak Paneer which is paneer (made in-house) with spinach, cooked garlic, cumin and cream cream.
 Go the extra mile and order some naan bread with the Palak Paneer.
 Also, The Raj has a pretty big wine list so be sure to have a look at it.
 Red wine and Indian food is what life is all about.

-As for desert, check out their home made milk dumplings which is served in rose and cardamom syrup… I dunno, I’m not big on desert but the dumplings hit the spot.
+As for dessert, check out their homemade milk dumplings, served in rose and cardamom syrup… I’m not big on dessert but the dumplings hit the spot.
 All in all, do yourself a favour and book a table for your lovely and yourself at The Raj and work on those relationship guts, together.

 By Shawn Greyling